-Using this loophole, Senators can continue to offer amendments and force votes until they physically are no longer able to do so.
+Using this loophole, Senators can continue offering amendments and forcing votes until they physically are no longer able to do so.
 With respect to any amendments (or motions) offered after time has expired, there is no time permitted for debate unless unanimous consent is granted.
-A Senator may, however, ask that the text of any (or all) offered amendments be read in their entirety.21
+A Senator may, however, ask that the text of any (or all) offered amendments be read in their entirety.23